mrhorse/type-harmony/README.md

-# R-type - Responsive Type Foundation
+# Type Harmony - Responsive Type Foundation

-R-type exists (it really is a thing).
+Type harmony exists (it really is a thing).

-R-type is a responsive typography foundation that adheres to the following standards:
+Type harmony is a responsive typography foundation that adheres to the following standards:

-- Font sizes on the root element are declared in px and converted to % - this adheres to good accessibility practice as it works with native browser zoom
+- Font sizes on the root element are declared in px and converted to %.
+This is good accessibility practice, it works with native browser zoom.
-- Otherwise font sizes are declared in px and converted rem's, with px fallback to support older browsers
+- Otherwise font sizes are declared in px and converted to rems, with px fallback to support older browsers.
 - Line-heights are declared unitless, e.g. 1.4.
+- Vertical spacing may be added using the 'spacing' key.